sodadata/docs/soda-sql/concepts.md

 Alternatively, you can integrate Soda SQL with a **data orchestration tool** such as, Airflow, Dagster, or dbt Core™, to schedule automated scans.
 You can also configure actions that the orchestration tool can take based on scan output.
 For example, if the output of a scan reveals a large number of failed tests, the orchestration tool can automatically quarantine the "bad" data or block it from contaminating your data pipeline.
 Refer to [Orchestrate scans]({% link soda-sql/orchestrate_scans.md %}) for details.

 Additionally, you can integrate Soda SQL with a **Soda Cloud** account.
-This free, cloud-based web application integrates with your Soda SQL implementation giving your team broader visibility into your organization's data quality.
+This cloud-based web application integrates with your Soda SQL implementation giving your team broader visibility into your organization's data quality.
 Soda SQL pushes scan results to your Soda Cloud account where you can use the web app to examine the results.
 Notably, Soda SQL only ever pushes *metadata* to the cloud; all your data stays inside your private network.
 Learn more about [connecting to Soda Cloud]({% link soda-cloud/connect_to_cloud.md %}).

 Though you do not have to set up and ingrate a Soda Cloud account in order to use Soda SQL, the web app serves to complement the CLI tool, giving you a non-CLI method of examining data quality.
 Use Soda Cloud to: